cfpb/consumerfinance.gov/docs/filterable-lists.md

 #### EnforcementActionsFilterableListForm

-`EnforcementActionsFilterableListForm` is an extension of `FilterablePagesDocumentSearch` that exposes some additional filter logic through the `apply_specific_filters` function.
+`EnforcementActionsFilterForm` is an extension of `FilterablePagesDocumentSearch` that exposes some additional filter logic through the `apply_specific_filters` function.
 We also see that `filter_date` and `order_results` have been overwritten to leverage an Enforcement Action-specific field, initial filing date.